-If your job requires you to travel frequently, you may be in for an unpleasant surprise.
+If you need to travel frequently for your job, your ability to get life insurance may be affected.
 Canadian life insurance companies classify several jobs as hazardous.
 You will not qualify for standard life insurance if you have such an occupation.
-For instance, the armed servicemen and diplomats are not eligible for life insurance through regular insurers.
+For instance, military workers and diplomats are not eligible for life insurance through regular insurers.
 That is because they have a far higher risk of dying abroad.

 Does life insurance pay out if you pass away outside Canada?

-As long as you were honest about your travel plans on your application, the insurer cannot refuse to pay out if you die overseas.
+As long as you were honest about your plans to travel on your application, the insurer cannot refuse to pay out if you die overseas.

 Let’s say you shared planned travel to a country rated dangerous and were able to get coverage.
 If you die during your overseas stay, the insurer cannot deny the claim.
 That is because you did not lie or withhold information when applying.

 Likewise, if you die in a country that was put on the travel warning list only after you received coverage, your family will still receive the benefit.
 Insurance companies cannot reject the claim on account of a change in global circumstances.